Brewers vs. Reds Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Jonathan India and others are available when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Friday (first pitch at 5:10 PM ET).
+Jonathan India and Christian Yelich are two of the players with prop bets on the table when the Cincinnati Reds and the Milwaukee Brewers meet at Great American Ball Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!